Adult sibling support groups

 I’d like to start a group

 We’re reliant on enthusiastic volunteers coming forward to run these groups and we’re grateful to have so many across the UK already.
-If you’re interested in starting a group, join our mailing list and we’ll be in touch when our next training session is announced.
+If you’re interested in becoming a facilitator, register your interest here and we’ll be in touch when our next training session is announced.
+We aim to run the training once every two years (subject to funding).
+In the meantime, take a look at other ways you can help Sibs here.

 Feedback